fastapi/fastapi/docs/en/docs/advanced/sql-databases-peewee.md

 ### Context variable sub-dependency

-For all the `contextvars` parts to work, we need to make sure we have an independent value in the `ContextVar` for each request that uses the database, and that value will be used as the database state (connection, transactions, etc) for the whole request.
+For all the `contextvars` parts to work, we need to make sure we have an independent value in the `ContextVar` for each request that uses the database, and that value will be used as the database state (connection, transactions, etc.) for the whole request.

 For that, we need to create another `async` dependency `reset_db_state()` that is used as a sub-dependency in `get_db()`.
 It will set the value for the context variable (with just a default `dict`) that will be used as the database state for the whole request.
-And then the dependency `get_db()` will store in it the database state (connection, transactions, etc).
+And then the dependency `get_db()` will store in it the database state (connection, transactions, etc.).

 ```Python hl_lines="18-20"
 {!../../../docs_src/sql_databases_peewee/sql_app/main.py!}
 ```

-For the **next request**, as we will reset that context variable again in the `async` dependency `reset_db_state()` and then create a new connection in the `get_db()` dependency, that new request will have its own database state (connection, transactions, etc).
+For the **next request**, as we will reset that context variable again in the `async` dependency `reset_db_state()` and then create a new connection in the `get_db()` dependency, that new request will have its own database state (connection, transactions, etc.).

 !!! tip
     As FastAPI is an async framework, one request could start being processed, and before finishing, another request could be received and start processing as well, and it all could be processed in the same thread.